 Sport England is investing over £194 million (2016-21) of government and National Lottery funding into projects focused on improving children’s enjoyment of physical activity include after school provision such as Multi Use Games Areas.
 After-school clubs being located on educational facilities is ‘particularly beneficial, as children can easily access them after the school day.
 It can also be convenient for parents, aligning better with working hours than the school day often does, and being a safe and well-known location.’
 School Sport and Activity Action Plan.

 The School Sport and Activity Action Plan sets out a range of new measures to help educate teachers, parents and children about the importance of exercise in and outside the school environment.
-You can read the Action Plan by clicking here.
+Read the Action Plan.

 If you are planning a school playground project and need some inspiration you can request a copy of our virtual ‘Playground Inspiration For Schools And Nurseries’ catalogue right here.

 In a world increasingly dominated by screens and digital devices, the importance of outdoor play for children cannot be overstated.
 Local parks and playgrounds can serve as a vibrant hub where children can unleash their creativity and energy whilst reaping the numerous benefits of fresh air and outdoor play.
 In this blog, we’ll explore some […]